Creation and Evolution of HKVCA

 Our library of documents continues to grow, with every piece of information we've come across available online through our various web and social media sites.
 This reference library, along with the Memorial Wall, will be the legacy of 'C' Force in years to come.

-As of March there are two veterans remaining - an amazing fact, given what these men went through.
+As of March there were two veterans remaining - an amazing fact, given what these men went through.
+The last living veteran, Hormidas Fredette, passed away in November.

 The Writing Competition, mentioned above, is dormant as we have not found a volunteer to take on managing this task.
 Our Teachers' Zone website is also dormant for the same reason.